BELLA HARDY EPK

 NORTH AMERICA BOOKINGS: Craig Grossman - email@example.com.
 NORTH AMERICA DISTRIBUTION: Magenta - firstname.lastname@example.org.
 NORTH AMERICA PUBLISHING & SYNC: Domino Publishing - email@example.com

-Bella grew up in Edale in England’s Peak District, and now lives in Glasgow.
+Bella hails from the small village of Edale in England’s Peak District.
 Although the Hardy family sang in the local choir, it was a combination of her childhood love for ballad books and visits to local folk festivals that decided her future.
 At 13 she began performing at Cambridge and Sidmouth festivals and in 2004 reached the final of the BBC Young Folk Award, having taught herself to fiddle sing.
 Following a BA in English Literature and a Masters degree in Music, Bella released her debut album Night Visiting in 2007.
 One of its songs, Three Black Feathers was nominated for a BBC Folk Award.
 It was her first original composition.

-Since then Bella has continued to record and perform at a tremendous rate; appearing on numerous BBC radio and TV programmes, singing solo in a sold-out Albert Hall at the Proms, composing the music for a Radio 4 documentary on the Post Office, writing with former Beautiful South founder David Rotheray, forming an all-female fiddle group with folk royalty Eliza Carthy, and winning yet another Radio 2 Folk Award for her original song The Herring Girl.
-Her 2013 album battleplan, a collection of reimagined traditional songs, received the best reviews of her career, with multiple stars showered on it from the broadsheets and folk press alike.
+Since then Bella has continued to record and perform at a tremendous rate; appearing on numerous BBC radio and TV programmes, singing solo in a sold-out Albert Hall at the Proms, composing the music for a Radio 4 documentary on the Post Office, writing with former Beautiful South founder David Rotheray, forming an all-female fiddle group with folk royalty Eliza Carthy, and winning yet another Radio 2 Folk Award for her original song The Herring Girl (2012).